A general class of invariant diffusion processes in one dimension: Lie point symmetries

-Now it is a matter of some calculation to verify that the action of second prolongation of $X$ on $\widehat{K}_2$ vanishes for any choice of $\eta(x,t)\ne 0$: ${\pr 2} X(\hat{K}_2)=0$ everywhere on the second jet space of the functions $a,b,c$.
-In other words, the semi-invariant $\hat{K}_2$ is a differential invariant of the infinitesimal transformation \eqref{tr-coeff}.
-Any other semi-invariant is a function of $a, \hat{K}_2$ and their derivatives with respect to $x$.
+is a second-order (local) semi-invariant.
+Indeed, the action of second prolongation of $X$ on $K_2$ vanishes for any choice of $\eta(x,t)\ne 0$ everywhere on the second jet space of the functions $a,b,c$.
+In other words, the semi-invariant $K_2$ is a differential invariant of the infinitesimal transformation \eqref{tr-coeff}.
+Any other semi-invariant is a function of $a, K_2$ and their derivatives with respect to $x$.

-Below it will be clear that the usage of our semi-invariant \eqref{semi-inv-gen} (indeed a first order one modulo some combination of $a,a_x,a_{xx}$) calculated through a direct approach rather than far too complicated singular invariant equation of the full equivalence group calculated in \cite{JohnpillaiMahomed2001} is much more convenient for checking a priori reducibility to the first and second canonical forms.
-Likewise, our invariant in \eqref{semi-inv-gen} is an essential ingredient in characterizing PDEs of the form \eqref{pde-xt} allowing symmetry algebras isomorphic to that of the heat equation.
-On the other hand, the singular invariant equation will particularly impose conditions as fifth, fourth and third order nonlinear ODEs, respectively when we let one of the coefficients $a,b,c$ remain free.
-We refer to Example \ref{volat} to see how our criterion in comparison to the singular invariant condition simply reveals the required conditions for the PDE under study to possess isomorphic Lie symmetry algebras with the heat equation.
+Below it will be clear that the use of our semi-invariant \eqref{semi-inv-gen} calculated through a direct approach rather than far too complicated singular invariant equation of the full equivalence group calculated in \cite{JohnpillaiMahomed2001} is much simpler for checking a priori reducibility to the first and second canonical forms.
+On the other hand, the singular invariant equation of \cite{JohnpillaiMahomed2001} will impose conditions as fifth, fourth and third order nonlinear ODEs, respectively when we let one of the coefficients $a,b,c$ remain free.
+We refer to Example \ref{volat} to see how our criterion in comparison to the singular invariant condition simply reveals the required conditions for the PDE under study to possess heat or Schrödinger algebras as Lie point symmetry algebras.